poketapp/solana-hackathon-2021/README.md

 and creates one if there is not, by calling [`establishPayer`](https://github.com/solana-labs/example-helloworld/blob/ad52dc719cdc96d45ad8e308e8759abf4792b667/src/client/hello_world.ts#L102).

-### Check if the helloworld on-chain program has been deployed
+### Check if the on-chain program has been deployed

 In [`checkProgram`](https://github.com/solana-labs/example-helloworld/blob/ad52dc719cdc96d45ad8e308e8759abf4792b667/src/client/hello_world.ts#L144),
 the client loads the keypair of the deployed program from `./dist/program/helloworld-keypair.json` and uses